epoiesen/source/source/_posts/the-melian-dilemma-remaking-thucydides-response2.md

 ![](/imgs/morley/dalborgogame.png)

 As a result of this particular interpretation of the narrative, the Melian Dialogue Game App which includes the Athenian and Melian biases has been coded in R using gtree, which was developed by Prof. Dr. Sebastian Kranz, and uploaded to shinyapps.io.
-This game App will be made available shortly, for readers to play.
+The app may be played at [https://melos.arch.cam.ac.uk/UltimatumGame/](https://melos.arch.cam.ac.uk/UltimatumGame/).

 ## Endnotes
 <b id="f1">1</b> Dal Borgo (2016). [↩](#a1)